Skip to content

 These 2025 law changes come from recent legislation in the current legislative session and will guide board operations all year.

 Electronic voting (e-ballots).
-Recent legislation allows electronic secret ballots for director elections, recalls, and certain amendments.
+Under AB 2159, codified at Cal.
+Civ.
+Code §5116, associations may now use electronic secret ballots for director elections, recalls, and certain amendments.
 Inspectors of election must control the system.
 Members may still choose paper.
 The goal is higher turnout, lower cost, and clean records.

 Quorum at reconvened meetings.
-If the first meeting fails for lack of quorum, the reconvened meeting may use a reduced quorum set by statute or your documents.
+Under Cal.
+Civ.
+Code §5115 (as amended by AB 2159), if the first meeting fails for lack of quorum, the reconvened meeting may use a reduced quorum set by statute or your documents.
 This keeps the association moving and avoids long vacancies on the board.

 Records and transparency.
 Electronic tally sheets and notices are part of "association records."
 Owners retain inspection rights for these materials after the election, subject to privacy limits.

 Fair hearings.
-Before discipline, the owner receives notice, time to cure, and a chance to be heard.
-After the hearing, the board must issue its decision within a set window.
+Under Cal.
+Civ.
+Code §5855, the owner must receive at least 10 days' written notice and an opportunity to be heard at an open board meeting before discipline is imposed.
+No discipline may be imposed if the violation is cured before the hearing.
+After the hearing, the board must issue a written decision within 14 days.
 If there is a dispute, the owner may request Internal Dispute Resolution (IDR).
 These protections are now part of enacted legislation, not just policy.

-When a gas, water, heat, or electrical failure begins in a common area, the association must start repairs promptly, even if work must enter a unit to complete the fix.
+When a gas, water, heat, or electrical failure begins in a common area, the association must start repairs promptly under Cal.
+Civ.
+Code §4775 (as amended by SB 900), even if work must enter a unit to complete the fix.
+The HOA must begin repairs within 14 days.
 If reserves are not enough, the board may use emergency financing and then structure repayment under the Civil Code.
 In the reserve study, these systems count as major components and deserve real funding.
 The message is simple: restore essential services first, then account for costs lawfully.

 EV Charging: Continued Rights With Fewer Hurdles

-California protects a homeowner’s right to install an EV charging station.
+California protects a homeowner's right to install an EV charging station under Cal.
+Civ.
+Code §4745.
 In 2025, law updates simplify the paperwork by easing extra insured requirements while keeping reasonable architectural review and safety rules.
-HOAs can set standards for wiring, locations, and indemnity, but may not use “reasonable restrictions” as a barrier.
+HOAs can set standards for wiring, locations, and indemnity, but may not use "reasonable restrictions" as a barrier.
 This balances clean-energy goals with neighbor safety.

 HOAs now use online portals, cloud file storage, and virtual meetings.
 With that comes duty.
 While these are state laws, not federal laws, basic privacy principles still apply.
 The California Consumer Privacy Act (CCPA) framework and the state's IoT security rules remind boards to:

-- Avoid exposing sensitive files or “malformed data” from poor system setups.
+• Avoid exposing sensitive files from poor system setups.

-- Use clear retention schedules and purge old government files or archives you do not need.
+• Use clear retention schedules and purge old archives you do not need.

 Virtual meetings should include clear notice, dial-in or web links, and an option for owners who need paper materials.
-Keep minutes, store “published versions” of agendas, and archive “bill texts” you rely on for policy changes in an easy-to-find folder.
+Keep minutes, store agendas, and archive documents you rely on for policy changes in an easy-to-find folder.

-If you need to show the board what changed, use this quick roadmap to the lawmaking process:
+If you need to show the board what changed, use this quick roadmap:

 3. Confirm status.
 Look for enacted legislation and any veto messages.
 California's process also allows a veto override, though it is rare.

 5. Keep receipts.
-Save links, PDFs, and meeting packets as your own “Legislative Action Center.”
-This helps in policy research and in any future analysis of legislation for your case.
+Save links, PDFs, and meeting packets as your own reference.
+This helps in any future analysis for your case.

 Yes, but 2025 allows electronic voting with strict safeguards.
 Your rules should explain both methods.